Antares-Network/AntaresBot_V1.2.18-RC2/README.md

 ![](https://img.shields.io/tokei/lines/github/Antares-Network/AntaresBot?style=flat-square)
 ![](./antaresBanner.png)
 ## AntaresBot
-# SUPPORT IS LIMETED WITH THIS RELEASE.
-HOWEVER IT WILL BE GIVEN
+# THIS BRANCH IS NO LONGER SUPPORTED
-THIS BRANCH IS IS STABLE
+DO NOT USE THIS BRANCH

 # Join our discord server:
 https://discord.gg/6pz2wtganp